sechchr22/value_props_analisis/README.md

 3. ▶️ Run the pipeline:
     ```bash
     # From the root directory.
+    # Output: clean dataset inside the data folder ready for analysis or integration.
     python3 -m analyzer.get_dataset

-    The output will be a clean dataset inside the data folder ready for analysis or integration.